lucky20511/Algorithms/list-of-questions/question-list.md

 92. Sum Root to Leaf Numbers -- Need to observe the terminating problem carefully and write them down.

 93. Find Mode in Binary Search Tree -- Need to realize that the node with same val will be consecutive together.
 It is also true when traverse it in-order like 1222333444555.
-Need to figure out to use ignorer traversal.
+Need to figure out to use "inorer" traversal.
+Try to think about "BST & sorted --&gt; inorder traversal".
+Moreover, need to know the difference between list = new ArrayList&lt;&gt;\(\) and list.clear.

-94.
+94. Next Greater Element I -- Try to come up with a brute force method first, even though this final solution is a little bit irrelevant to the brute force method.
+Try to reduce the time complexity from O\(N^2\) to O\(N logN\) or O\(N\).
+Finally, figure out a solution which only needs to walk through all elements once and store them in to data structure which can provide O\(1\) look up.
+Then just use this data structure to get the solution for each element of findNums\(nums1\).

+95.